German Sauerkraut Casserole Recipe

 The dinner in Eustis, Nebraska, was a buffet.
 Eustis is very German and famous for the sausage made there, so it’s known as “The Sausage Capital” of our dear state.
 Their annual community celebration is called “Wurst Tag,” which literally means Sausage Day!

-I’m always game for trying a new dish, so I tasted a little dab of this interesting-looking German sauerkraut casserole.
+I’m always game to try a new dish, so I tasted a little dab of this interesting-looking German sauerkraut casserole.
 The flavor is indescribably sweet, sour, salty, and savory all at the same time!
 Immediately, I grabbed a larger serving.

 Sauerkraut Casserole Das Ist Gut Ja